Burnett01/sys-api/README.md

 This API supports HTTP and HTTPS at the same time.

 You don't have to set up things twice.
 Simply pass a key and certificate property, and the API will handle that for you.
-Once configured, your API-instance will listen to your specified HTTP port and the HTTPS port (443).
+Once configured, your API-instance will listen to your specified HTTP and HTTPS port.
+Port 443 is the default port for HTTPS.
+If you wish to use any other port, simply pass a second argument to ```connect()```.

 ```coffeescript
 api = new API({